robocomp/robocomp-examples/getting-started/python/Client and Server Structure/README.md

 - An application that requests' server for information is called the client.
 - Applications are not necessarily servers or clients but generally mix of those two i.e. peers.
 - Servers and Clients are used by robocomp's component to share data.
-- You should read more about ICE servers, clients and architecture You can find the documentation [here](https://doc.zeroc.com/technical-articles/general-topics/chat-demo/concepts#Concepts-ClientsandServers).
+- You should read more about ICE servers, clients and architecture.
+You can find the documentation [here](https://doc.zeroc.com/technical-articles/general-topics/chat-demo/concepts#Concepts-ClientsandServers).

 ## Objects & Proxies